 - In the Star Wars Expanded Universe, this trope occurred on a massive scale when the extragalactic Yuuzhan Vong invaded the capital planet/global city of Coruscant, terraformed it into a humid jungle world, and renamed it Yuuzhan'tar, in an attempt to recreate their lost/destroyed original homeworld.

 - Earlier, Coruscant was renamed Imperial Center during The Empire's rule and reverted to its traditional name under the New Republic.
 Only die-hard Imperials used the new name in the first place.
+It's been taken over by resurgences of the Empire and renamed Imperial Center again twice since then.

 - In the Star Trek Novel Verse, the capital city of Romulus changes its name at some point in the early-mid 24th century.
 In Star Trek: Vulcan's Heart, the capital city was given the name Ki Baratan.
 It had previously been called Dartha, but that was in a story set a century prior.
 Later novels used the time gap for a reasonable Retcon: the capital's name changes as new regimes come to power.
 Now, books set in the 22nd or 23rd centuries use "Dartha", those set in the 24th use "Ki Baratan".
 The name change is explicitly mentioned in the first Star Trek: Titan novel.